hydephp/develop/docs/creating-content/documentation-pages.md

 ]
 ```

+Note that you need to take care as to not set it to something that may conflict with other parts, such as media or posts directories.

 ### Automatic navigation menu

 By default, a link to the documentation page is added to the navigation menu when an index.md file is found in the `_docs` directory.
 Please see the [the customization page](customization#navigation-menu--sidebar) for more information.